Skip to main content

 Chemist and educator John Anthony will receive the 2012 University of Kentucky Libraries Medallion for Intellectual Achievement.
 The award will be presented to the medallion recipient at the University of Kentucky Libraries Annual Dinner scheduled for April 13, at the Hilary J. Boone Center on the UK campus.
 This year's dinner will also feature a talk by guest speaker and UK alumnus Alan C. Lowe, director of the George W. Bush Presidential Library and Museum.

 The UK Libraries Medallion for Intellectual Achievement recognizes high intellectual achievement while encouraging education and promoting creativity throughout the Commonwealth.
-Candidates must have been born in Kentucky or studied, worked or lived in Kentucky for at least three years and have
+Candidates must have been born in Kentucky or studied, worked or lived in Kentucky for at

 By Torie Johnson, Kathy Johnson